BIMI Setup Guide

 Content-Type: image/svg+xml

-When You Need a VMC: • Your emails are primarily to Gmail users • You want the full checkmark verification badge • Maximum brand protection is important
+When You Need a VMC or CMC: • Your emails are primarily to Gmail users • You want Gmail logo display • You want the full VMC checkmark verification badge • Maximum brand protection is important

-When VMC is Optional: • Most recipients use Yahoo, Apple Mail, or Fastmail • Budget constraints (VMCs cost $1,000-1,500/year) • You're testing BIMI before full investment
+When a Certificate Can Wait: • Most recipients use Yahoo, Apple Mail, or Fastmail • Budget is not approved yet; public mark-certificate pricing is often around the low-thousands per year • You're testing BIMI readiness before full investment

 VMC Requirements: 1.
-Logo must be a registered trademark (USPTO, EUIPO, etc.) 2.
+Logo must usually be a registered trademark (USPTO, EUIPO, etc.) or approved government mark 2.
 Trademark registration must be active and in good standing 3.
 Domain ownership verification required 4.
-Organization validation (similar to EV SSL certificates)
+Organization validation required

-VMC Process Timeline: • Trademark verification: 1-2 weeks • Domain/organization validation: 3-5 business days • Total timeline: 2-4 weeks
+Typical Process Timeline: • Trademark verification: 1-2 weeks • Domain/organization validation: 3-5 business days • Total timeline: 2-4 weeks once paperwork is ready

-# VMC is a .pem file hosted at HTTPS URL:
+# VMC/CMC is a .pem file hosted at HTTPS URL:

 https://yourdomain.com/bimi/certificate.pem